-Feeding - Your first month
+Feeding - Your First Month and Beyond

 These bags get mixed together in equal amounts and are fed as a base to your puppy.
 This can be on your schedule, but know that when they leave here, they are now on a daily diet of their food in the evening when it cools down around 630pm PST.
 This will change as it gets hotter.
 I will begin feeding them either later when it cools down, or earlier.